paulov-t/Paulov.Tarkov.NodeJsApi/README.md

 - This project is licensed under the Attribution-NonCommercial-NoDerivatives 4.0 International License.
 See [LICENSE](LICENSE.md)
 - This project uses SP-Tarkov's Database.
 SP-Tarkov is licensed under NCSA Open Source.
 [LICENSE](https://github.com/sp-tarkov/server/blob/master/LICENSE.md)
-- This project uses snippets of SP-Tarkov's TypeScript code.
+- This project uses small snippets of SP-Tarkov's TypeScript code in very few places.
+This is designed to be replaced with own code.
 If I missed credit of your code contributed to SP-Tarkov, please raise an issue to let me know.
 SP-Tarkov is licensed under NCSA Open Source.
 [LICENSE](https://github.com/sp-tarkov/server/blob/master/LICENSE.md)

 ## Environment Variables
 You can set the following environment variables for quick changes to the server (use a .env file if testing locally):